Dy-123/Dy-123/README.md

 ### Hi there 👋

-#### I completed my B. Tech from IIITA'23 in Information Technology.
+#### Completed my B. Tech in Information Technology in 2023.
 Currently doing a hybrid job.

 - 🔭 I’m interested in doing frontend and backend work for web applications and building android/ios apps.
 - 🌱 Love to learn new tech stacks and work on challengings tasks.